 Digital archive of U.S. newspapers from the 19th century.

-Full-text of more than 100 dictionaries and reference books published by Oxford University Press
+Full-text of hundreds of dictionaries and other reference works in the humanities and social sciences, published by Oxford University Press.

 Abstracting, indexing, and select full text of many core scholarly journals, magazines and major newspapers for information on a broad range of subjects.

 Online database containing searchable full-text articles from 48 journals published by the American Psychological Association and allied organizations.